GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/POSTINSTALL.md

 ## About the models

-For Google AI the list of supported models is [here](https://ai.google.dev/models/gemini), and this parameter should be set to the model name, the second segment of the model code (for example models/gemini-pro should be chosen as gemini-pro).
+For Google AI the list of supported models is [here](https://ai.google.dev/models/gemini), and this parameter should be set to the model name, the second segment of the model code (for example models/gemini-1.0-pro should be chosen as gemini-1.0-pro).

 For Vertex AI, the list of models is [here](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/models).